Information for NH21 Arrivals - Coming Soon

-The AFS-USA Travel Department coordinates the arrivals and departures of approximately 3,000 program participants every year.
-The majority of our participants arrive and depart during the months of June through September.
+The AFS-USA Travel and Logistics Department coordinates the arrivals and departures for program participants every year.
+In a typical year, the majority of our participants arrive and depart during the months of June through September.
 The arrival and departure airports of our participants depend on their program and country.

 AFS-USA relies on volunteers to support the transit of our AFS participants at all gateway airports listed below.
-The AFS Travel Department will communicate with AFS volunteers and TDS (Team Development Staff) in the teams surrounding the airports for assistant and help as needed.
+The AFS Travel and Logistics Department communicates with AFS volunteers and Field Staff in the teams surrounding the airports for assistance as needed.

 - Seattle, WA